devalab/DeepPocket/README.md

 "refined4414_predict.types" file contains fpocket candidate centers closest to ligand for protein-ligand complexes in the refined dataset.
 The data directory should contain clean (no water) .pdb files and ligand sdf files.

+## Dockerized Version

+A dockerized version of DeepPocket is available in the `docker` directory.
+The docker image contains all the necessary dependencies to run DeepPocket.

+The detailed instructions to run the docker image are provided in the README of the `docker` directory.

 ## Citation

 If you find this useful please cite the paper mentioned above.